The problem Commonstake aims to solve is known as the Mainstream Green or Green Gap

 2. A lack of disposable income available to most consumers combined with the relatively expensive cost of sustainable products.

-After years of research and development, Scalechange launched the following two-fold solution to close both the information and pricing gap.Commonstake is a social media platform that aims to close the information gap, allowing users to discuss and rate the performance of companies in regard to corporate social responsibility (CSR).
+After years of research and development, our parent company (Scalechange) the following two-fold solution to close both the information and pricing gap.Commonstake is a social media platform that aims to close the information gap, allowing users to discuss and rate the performance of companies in regard to corporate social responsibility (CSR).

 Unlike its predecessors — platforms that provide a limited amount of information on a limited number of companies to a limited number of people — Commonstake engages mainstream users through user-generated ratings about companies based on crowdsourced information (user-submitted news and op-ed articles) on their social, environmental and governing practices.To help close the pricing gap, Scalechange offers equity in exchange for user activity: sharing news articles, rating companies, writing op-eds, etc.